Share via

 • Reduce development or operations costs, minimize duplication, and improve automation.

-While all of these objectives might be long term goals, picking your top goal is critical since this drives how you think about your prioritization.
+Picking your top goal is critical since your goal drives how you think about your prioritization.

-Better yet, agreeing on objectives and key results (OKRs) with your leadership and internal partners can help you establish measurable goals for the current phase of your investments.
+Better yet, agreeing on objectives and key results (OKRs) with your leadership and internal partners leads to establishing measurable goals for the current phase of your investments.
 (Other planning approaches have similar concepts if your organization uses something else.)
 The best OKRs are those that you can set based on a concrete measure since it removes subjectivity.

 Scenarios and jobs to be done

-Once you've identified your goals, identify the key scenarios you'll use to drive out your backlog and roadmap.
-For example, see these scenarios and jobs to be done.
+After identifying your goals, choose the key scenarios to drive out your backlog and roadmap.
+For example, see these scenarios and the associated jobs to be done.

 Scenario: Start building a new application